yusiZou/zalda/README.md

 - Data story

 **Junze Li:**
-- Construction of the countries occurrence list
+- The countries occurrence list
 - Sentiment Analysis
 - Data story

 **Zhantao Deng:**
-- Creating the Occurrence-World-Map
+- Occurrence World Map
 - Visualizing and analyzing occurrences by months and by countries
 - Topic analysis using TF-IDF